ilikewind/Myblog/_includes/about/en.md

-> Deep Learing for fine
-> Code for fine
+> Apply for a friendship link: wangwei0206&foxmail.com (please change "&" to "@")